 - Zoom: least important

-How do you compute Ubergizmo’s Uber HW Camera overall score?
+How do you compute Ubergizmo’s CAMERA HW overall score?

 The overall score is built using a weighted aggregate of the sub-scores, and ALL listed camera systems go through the same algorithm.
 Each sub-score (wide, ultrawide, zoom) is built based on a technical analysis of the camera’s specifications.